On The LDS Church And Obama, Mormon Historian Provides Insight

 Prince has authored around 150 papers on Mormon history as of September, according to The Salt Lake Tribune.
 The church has excommunicated historians who present findings unflattering about Mormon history, but LDS church leaders, which the faithful regard as “prophets, seers, and revelators,” have not given Prince negative feedback, Prince told Dehlin.

-“I read that and I thought ‘his is really strange because it is saying that in a loud voice that my book doesn’t exist – without mentioning my book,” Prince said.
+“I read that and I thought his is really strange because it is saying that in a loud voice that my book doesn’t exist – without mentioning my book,” Prince said.

 Prince told that to a chief church leader.